What are RGB, CMYK and PMS?

 Website, presentation, social mediaRGBAn atmospheric image on a webpage or a chart in PowerPoint.

-Brochure, flyer, dissertation (full-color)CMYKA printed folder with many photos and colorful elements.
+Brochure, flyer, dissertation (full-colour)CMYKA printed folder with many photos and colorful elements.

 Letterhead, business card, flagPMSThe official university logo on printed materials to guarantee color consistency.

-By consciously choosing the right color system, you ensure that the university's visual identity is always displayed professionally and consistently, everywhere.
+By choosing the right colour system, you ensure that the university's visual identity is always displayed professionally and consistently.

 Comments 2